sst/sst/www/docs/auth.md

 }));
 ```

-Note that the `session` object here is the same as the one we defined while creating it and the type is based on the one we added to `SessionTypes`.
+Note that the `session` object here is the same as the one we defined previously and the type is based on the one we added to `SessionTypes`.

 ```ts
 {